 The program is available under both Plan A (with thesis) and Plan B (without thesis).
 A total of 30 credits is required for the degree under either Plan A or Plan B. The student's program of study must be approved by the student's guidance committee.
-The student must meet the requirements specified below:
+The student must meet the requirements specified below: Requirements for Both Plan A and Plan B

-- Complete HST 803 Seminar in Methodology of Historical Research (3 credits). - Complete at least 15 credits in 800-900 level history courses including one 3 credit course in historiography relevant to the student's program of study. - Competency in a foreign language.
+- 1. Complete HST 803 Seminar in Methodology of Historical Research (3 credits). - Complete at least 15 credits in 800-900 level history courses including one 3 credit course in historiography relevant to the student's program of study. - Competency in a foreign language.
 Credits in courses in foreign language may not be counted toward the requirements for the Master of Arts or Doctor of Philosophy in History degree programs.

-- 1. Complete 6 credits of HST 899 Master's Thesis Research. - Pass a final oral examination that covers the student's program of study and thesis.
+- 1. Complete 6 credits of HST 899 Master's Thesis Research. - 2.
+Pass a final oral examination that covers the student's program of study and thesis.

-Pass a certifying examination, consisting of three parts, one testing the major area and two tests in each of the student's minor areas.
+1. Pass a certifying examination, consisting of three parts, one testing the major area and two tests in each of the student's minor areas.